 24. Term used in this Division and Division 3

-In this Division and Division 3, unless the contrary intention appears, “benefit” means a benefit payable under these regulations.
+In this Division and Division 3, unless the contrary intention appears, benefit means a benefit payable under these regulations.

 25. Payment of benefits in respect of deceased members

 (1) Benefits payable in respect of a member upon or after his death shall be paid from the Superannuation Fund by the Superannuation Board —